avm99963/covid19/README.md

    *** promo
    **Note:** For this, you can run `crontab -e` and place the following line at the end of the document: `0 2 * * * (cd /path/to/covid19/cron/ && bash generate.bash)`
    ***
+3. *(Only if you're publishing the graphs with a web server)* If Apache2 doesn't have the `AllowOverride All` directive set, or you're using another web server, make sure the `cron` folder and its contents are not accessible from the Internet by denying access to it.

 Each day, the `generate.bash` script will generate the graphs at the `covid19/output` folder.